On Law-Imposed Dual Relationships

-For updated information of the effect of Ewing v.
-Goldstein decision on therapists' reporting, click here.
+Information of the effect of the Ewing v.
+Goldstein decision on therapists' reporting

-- In these cases, the law mandates a complex dual relationship where the therapist has a supervisory obligation to the supervisee or intern and has a clinical, ethical, and legal responsibility to the clients seen by the psychological assistant, MFT intern, or LCSW intern.
+- In these cases, the law mandates a complex dual relationship in which the therapist has a supervisory obligation to the supervisee or intern and has a clinical, ethical, and legal responsibility to the clients seen by the psychological assistant, MFT intern, or LCSW intern.